ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 * **Completeness:** if the statement is true,  an honest verifier, i.e., an entity following the protocol properly, will be convinced of this fact by an honest prover.
 * **Soundness:** if the statement is false, no cheating prover can convince an honest verifier that it is true, except with some small probability.
 * **Zero-Knowledge:** if the statement is true, no verifier learns anything other than the fact that the statement is true.
-In other words, just knowing the statement (not the secret) is sufficient t construct a scenario that shows that the prover knows the secret.
+In other words, just knowing the statement (not the secret) is sufficient to construct a scenario that shows that the prover knows the secret.
 This is formalized by showing that every verifier has some simulator that, given only the statement to be proved (and no access to the prover), can produce a transcript that "looks like" an interaction between the honest prover and the verifier.

 **[RXX]** A zero-knowledge proof of correctness of an input MUST be non-interactive.